Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: France/Switzerland

 There’s almost nothing quite like this New French Extremity gem.
-The film focuses on a group of youths trying to escape the right-wing extremism rising in Paris.
-Unfortunately for them they find themselves staying at an inn run by cannibalistic neo-Nazis.
-Everything that unfolds for the characters is so deranged and will make your stomach curl.
-But damn is it ever an effective movie and it’s still lingering in my mind after my first watch.
+Frontier(s) focuses on a group of youths trying to escape the right-wing extremism rising in Paris.
+Unfortunately, they find themselves staying at an inn run by cannibalistic neo-Nazis.
+Everything that unfolds for the characters is so deranged and will make your stomach churn.
+But damn is it ever an effective movie, and it’s still lingering in my mind long after my first watch.

 Martyrs (2008)